-Founded in 1985, David Collins Studio is an award-winning interior, architecture and product Studio, delivering internationally recognised retail and hospitality destinations, as well as a select number of residential projects.
+Founded in 1985, David Collins Studio is an award-winning interior, architecture and product design studio, delivering internationally recognised retail and hospitality destinations, as well as a select number of residential projects.
 The Studio works with brands that represent the best in their field and with private clients that share its obsession with luxury interior design.
-A team of talented and experienced designers expertly manage the entire process from concept through to completion.
+A team of talented and experienced interior designers expertly manage the entire process from concept through to completion.

 Perhaps best known for its London signature restaurant and bar projects, the Studio delivers industry-leading interior design within the hospitality sector.
 David Collins Studio is the design firm behind award-winning projects such as The Wolseley, The Artesian and Connaught Bar – winner of World’s Best Bar for four consecutive years.

-“David Collins Studio redesigned the interiors of some of London’s most opulent and historic hotel bars and restaurants in a style redolent of their classic charm and decadence, infused with a modern aesthetic and lightened by a great sense of fun.” —The Times
+“David Collins Studio redesigned the interiors of some of London’s most opulent and historic hotel bars and restaurants in a style redolent of their classic charm and decadence, infused with a modern aesthetic and lightened by a great sense of fun.” — The Times

 The Studio has also worked with luxury fashion and accessories brands internally, including roll outs for Alexander McQueen, Jimmy Choo and Vivienne Westwood.
 David Collins Studio are experts in absorbing and communicating brand values and this is reflected in the iconic projects delivered for global clients.